 Jim studied with such legends as jazz dance masters Luigi, Joe Tremaine and Claude Thompson, ballet masters Michael Panaieff, Sally Whalen and Natalie Claire and tap masters, Steve Condos, Fayard Nicholas, Hermes Pan, Louis Dupron and Eleanor Powell.
 His formal rhythm tap dance training included studying with Lynn Dally of the Jazz Tap Ensemble and Linda Sohl Ellison, artistic director of Rhapsody in Taps.

 Jim was a Tap Dance Columnist covering Los Angeles for the I.T.A. magazine, “ON TAP” and was the Hollywood Representative/journalist for the International Tap Association for twelve years.
 He had previously been a tap columnist for Dance and Fitness & Show Biz Magazines for four years.
 Some of his writings have been preserved in the Library of Congress.
 He is currently a tap dance historian and is archiving tap dance clips from films to preserve these works and to inform and entertain fellow tap dancers of all ages with these gems of history.
-His “all tap dancing” sites can be found online at www.FootnotesOnTap.com and www.IDATD.com, the new Internet Database of American Tap Dancers!
-Thanks to a grant from Career Transitions For Dancers and his knowledge of the computer, Jim able to continue to stay connected to the worldwide Tap Community via his TAP EVENTS HOTLINE.
+His “all tap dancing” site can be found online at www.FootnotesOnTap.com the new Internet Database of American Tap Dancers!
+Thanks to a grant from Career Transitions For Dancers and his knowledge of the computer, Jim is able to continue to stay connected to the worldwide Tap Community.